 If you want to cook with lavender, don’t just use any lavender – make sure you buy “culinary lavender.”
 English Lavender is the type most commonly used in cooking because it has the sweetest fragrance of all lavenders.

 You can buy lavender in both fresh and dried forms.
 In summer, it will probably be at the farmer’s markets.
 Lavender is also a common ingredient in Herbes de Provence, a mix of herbs such as rosemary, marjoram, thyme, oregano, and lavender.

 3. Cooking with Lavender

 The most important tip for cooking with lavender is to use it sparingly.
-The flavor is strong and it can overwhelm a recipe if you use too much.
-No one wants to bite into a bouquet of flowers so remember, a little goes a long way.
+The flavor is strong, and it can overwhelm a recipe if you use too much.
+No one wants to bite into a bouquet so remember, a little goes a long way.
 Also, as with any herb, you need to use less if it’s in dried form.

 4. Lavender Drinks

 If you could use some relaxation, a cup of lavender tea might be just the thing.
 It’s also good for soothing an unhappy tummy.
-You can buy lavender tea bags or you can make your own lavender tea from scratch.
+You can buy lavender tea bags, or you can make your lavender tea from scratch.
 Simply put some lavender flowers, about a tablespoon, in a teapot or tea ball and cover with boiling water.
-Let it steep for about ten minutes.
-Strain to remove the flowers if you didn’t have a tea ball and serve.
+Let it steep for about ten minutes and strain to remove the flowers if you didn’t have a tea ball and serve.
 Add lemon, if desired, and agave or stevia if you want your tea sweeter.
-You can also do the same with coffee, if you’re not a tea drinker.
+You can also do the same with coffee if you’re not a tea drinker.
 Or make this Slow-Cooker Lavender Rose Hot Chocolate for a delicious, warming treat.